-The Charter of the Yamalo-Nenets Autonomous Area (1998) and the Law On the Native Languages of the Indigenous Minorities of the North in the Yamalo-Nenets Autonomous Area (2010) set out the objectives of preserving the national identity of the peoples, including support Salekhard, the capital of the Yamalo-Nenets Autonomous Area
+The Charter of the Yamalo-Nenets Autonomous Area (1998) and the Law On the Native Languages of the Indigenous Minorities of the North in the Yamalo-Nenets Autonomous Area (2010) set out the objectives of preserving the national identity of the peoples, including support for folk arts and crafts, regional and local national-cultural autonomies. and support for the study of national languages and other ethnocultural subjects in educational institutions.
+The Law defines the concept of native languages, the procedure for their use in the mass media, and the conduct of official business in native languages in places of traditional residence of small indigenous minorities of the North.
+It touches on the issues of the region's cooperation with other constituent entities of the Russian Federation in the sphere of native languages protection and development.

+Salekhard, the capital of the Yamalo-Nenets Autonomous Area